philhanna/parstats/README.md

 Options:
-  -h, --help            show this help message and exit -l, --list            list the names of all games played and exit -g, --game=GAMENAME	Name of game for which statistics are desired
-                        list the names of all games played and exit
+  -h, --help            show this help message and exit -l, --list            list the names of all games played and exit -g, --game=GAMENAME	name of game for which statistics are desired -v, --version         show the version number and exit

 Output includes:
   - Game name